-This paper aims to present the work in progress our research team has been carrying out on designing a conceptual 3D model of the main historical monuments of Crete throughout time.
-We are working on creating an online platform that would be open to the public and would aim to promote the cultural heritage of Crete, through a simple, userfriendly, intuitive environment.
-We have just started implementing the Conceptual Modeling Language (ConML) as a tool to handle and visualize the large amounts of information that the long list of monuments entails.
+This paper aims to present the work our research team has been carrying out on designing a conceptual 3D model of the main historical monuments of Crete throughout time.
+We are working on creating an online platform that would be open to the public and would aim to promote the cultural heritage of Crete through a simple, user-friendly, intuitive environment.